Tomella/elvis-placenames/README.md

 > bash deployment/deploy_placenames
 ```

 It will pull the latest code base in and deploy.
 It's up to you to manage versioning and the like so take care.
+Don't forget it doesn't use
+the development server in the current deployment.
+This project is purely static content once it is deployed.